milessabin/macro-compat/README.md

 This is a young project, initially extracted out of the [export-hook][export-hook] project and massaged into a more or less usable form in free moments snatched during ICFP 2015.
 Since then a number of generous contributors have made additions to the backport component and it is now seeing use in several other projects.
-I hope to have backport coverage expanded sufficiently for all the macro API usage in shapeless in the near future and I would be delighted for more projects to pick it up and extend it to cover their needs as well.
+As of version 1.1.1 backport coverage has been expanded sufficiently to cover all the macro API usage in shapeless.
+I would be delighted for more projects to pick it up and extend it to cover their needs as well.

 If you would like to see or contribute particuluar extensions to the backport, please create issues here or hop on the [gitter channel][macrocompat-gitter].
 Discussion is also welcome on the [shapeless][shapeless-gitter] and